trevorld/r-ledger/cran-comments.rst

 * local (linux, R 3.4.4) with all of the system dependencies installed
 * win-builder (windows, R devel) with none of the system dependencies installed
-* travis-ci (linux, R devel) with all of the system dependencies installed
+* travis-ci (linux, R devel) with ledger and beancount installed
 * appveyor (windows, R release) with all of the system dependencies installed
-* travis-ci (OSX, R release) with all of the system dependencies installed
+* travis-ci (OSX, R release) with ledger and beancount installed
-* travis-ci (linux, R release) with all of the system dependencies installed
+* travis-ci (linux, R release) with ledger and beancount installed

 **R CMD check --as-cran results**